cysouw/diathesis/text/c08_preverbs.md

 #### *um/mit* Preverb object exchange

 These verbs are illustrated with the diathesis between *binden* 'to tie' and *zubinden* 'tie up' [@next].
 With these verbs, the new object after the diathesis (*Paket* 'parcel') is surrounded by the old object (*Faden* 'thread').
-Because of the parallels to the previously discussed examples of this diathesis, this implies that the surrounded object is treated alike to a holonym and the surrounding as a meronym, and 'being surrounded' is treated alike to 'being full'.
+Because of the parallels to the previously discussed examples of this diathesis, this implies that the surrounded object is treated alike to a holonym and the surrounding as a meronym, and "being surrounded" is treated alike to "being full".

 ::: ex
 - Ich binde einen Faden um das Paket.